chef/chef-server/CODE_REVIEW_CHECKLIST.md

       things we expect on the hosts (e.g. OpenSSH)?

 - [ ] Does this change break the dev environment?
-If so, can we fix it now or have we prioitized time to fix it in the near future?
+If so, can we fix it now or have we prioritized time to fix it in the near future?

 - [ ] Are failures from external systems or libraries handled?
 If not, do we know what the behavior will be in the case of failure?
 Is